 When cannabis’ molecules are consumed together, they’re more beneficial to us.
 Thus, Full Spectrum CBD utilizes the “full spectrum” of cannabis’ mysterious, yet therapeutic properties.

-And CBD isolate, well, it’s arguable that it doesn’t do as well of a job.
+And CBD isolates, well, it’s arguable that they don’t do as good a job.

 Last Updated on March 20, 2023 by Bud